Dora Chapman: Living in South Australia

 James and Dora Cant lived in 3 Park Road, Kensington Park for many years (1959 until her death in 1995).
 They are known to have visited the Willunga District from the late 1950s.
 It has been suggested that they may have regularly stayed in Willunga and perhaps from as early as 1962 they may have rented 13 St Peters Terrace from the owner Penbertha Alice Pointon, who died in 1964.
-On 9 January 1965 they purchased Heysed’s Cottage (Somerset) at 13 St Peters Terrace, Wilunga from Ms. Pointon’s executors as their second home in the country (pied-a-terre or holiday house).
+On 9 January 1965 they purchased Heysed’s Cottage (Somerset) at 13 St Peters Terrace, Willunga from Ms. Pointon’s executors as their second home in the country (pied-a-terre or holiday house).
 They spent some time here in the late 1960s and became interested in the old Courthouse and Police Station in the High Street.
 Dora and James saw it as a possible permanent public gallery for James’ paintings.
 They approached the National Trust of South Australia and the District Council of Willunga but neither organisation would bear the expenditure for restoration and the ongoing operational costs.
 When James Cant died in 1982, Dora inherited the property.
 When Dora died in 1995 the property was bequeathed to the National Trust of SA, it was restored and subsequently returned to private ownership.